 Everyday software developers trust SSL / TLS encryption to protect their communications without considering whether or not this is the right thing to do.
-While developing and improving our crypto library Themis, we monitor and frequently see new SSL vulnerabilities.
-Theoretical threats rapidly become practical.
-But we still see (perhaps for the sake of convenience and familiarity) SSL /TLS being deployed everywhere without a backthought, providing a false sense of security rather than security itself.
+While developing and improving our crypto library Themis, we monitor SSL vulnerabilities - they are a good lesson to anyone building encrypted communications stack, and it's always better to learn from mistakes of others.

-This article provides a short overview on what we (and other security and cryptographic engineers around the world) find wrong with SSL/TLS and particularly in the case of non-Web application development, when you should use it and when you should avoid it and why.
+This article provides a short overview on what we (and other security and cryptographic engineers around the world) find wrong with SSL/TLS and particularly in the case of non-Web application development, when you should use it and when you should avoid it, what you can replace it with.

 Warning!
 Don't let the title mislead you: we advocate using better and safer schemes, not dumping SSL and going naked in the hostile environment!
-If, after reading the post, you still would like to go on with SSL as your only security measure, please, at least take the time to use best industry experience in using it securely.
+If, after reading the post, you still would like to go on with SSL as your only security measure, please, take the time to use best industry practices to use it.

 Note: SSL, TLS and SSL/TLS are used interchangeably in this article, except where the exact version or version family is specified.